AbberiorInstruments/ImspectorDocs/docs/fileformat.rst

-   While simply writing SI units as a string in a certain format would have been simpler and would have allowed to display the units directly in a simple reader (and have them written more easily after user input) this format was chosen as it allows bindings to existing units implementations i.e. in C/C++, Python and MATLAB more easily.
+   While simply writing SI units as a string in a certain format would have been simpler and would have allowed to display the units directly in a simple reader (and have them written more easily after user input) this format was chosen as it allows bindings to existing units implementations i.e. in C/C++, Python and Matlab more easily.

    For C/C++ OmasIo contains a simple formatter and parser for unit strings into this format.